carteakey/carteakey.dev/src/posts/2022-06-05-setup-obsidian-sync-with-ios-and-pc.md

 mount -t ios-unsafe . <your_vault_name>/
 ```

-> **Quick Note (optional):** If your fingers are tired from typing these commands on your possibly tiny touch > input device, use ssh to login into your iSH terminal and easily run these commands from your desktop
+> :exclamation: **Quick Note (optional):**
+> If your fingers are tired from typing these commands on your possibly tiny touch input device, use ssh to login into your iSH terminal and easily run these commands from your
+> desktop instead.
+>
-> instead.
-Here's a quick step step-by-step step guide for running an ssh server.
+> Here's a quick step step-by-step step guide for running an ssh server.

 ```bash
 #install the ssh tools and the ssh server.